 My research question is, "What is the most effective way for citizens to influence gun laws?"
 My goal is to answer this question through my community service, internship, and research.
 I look forward to studying how individuals and groups of citizens can influence the law and create change.

 I will be completing the community service portion of this project with Allison as well.
 I am planning on helping Allison and others prepare, set up, and run events.
 I will also have the opportunity to hand out free gun locks and inform the public of the importance of gun safety.
+In addition to my community service, I will be leaving my legacy by sending a letter to Senator Warner about gun violence prevention and what I have learned in an attempt to inform and encourage future safety precautions.
+Enclosed with the letter I will send a petition with the signatures of registered voters to show my support and the support behind gun violence prevention in my area.

 *The background image is a picture from the Virginia Tech candlelight vigil held in remembrance of those killed by gun violence in Florida.